The Order of Affection

 During those years, I watched Dean appear and reappear through gatherings like a magician’s sad trick.
 Though I knew he was somewhere, at any given moment I never really knew where.
 On the occasions when our paths did cross, we learned to compensate for the awkwardness we’d come to know, by tipping our heads ever so slightly to avoid a direct gaze; as if looking straight into each other’s eyes promised to be the scariest thing in the whole world.
 The distance, like long, lonely stretches of road between towns, made us forget any traces of an earlier time.

-It was months later when I began to see my brother’s walking twins; occasionally, at first, and eventually with enough frequency to force me into a deeper meaning.
+It was months later when I began to see my brother’s walking twins; occasionally, at first, and eventually, with enough frequency to force me into some deeper meaning.

-It might have made more sense to run into Dean as the teenager I most recall instead of the sixty-year-old man who walked like our father.
+It might have made more sense to run into Dean as the teenager I most recall, instead of the sixty-year-old man who walked like our father.
 I recognize his body from various angles and distances.
 Sometimes it’s his profile that destroys me.
-Once at a red light I looked over to find him sitting at the wheel of a tired Ford pick-up truck.
+Once at a red light I looked over to find him sitting at the wheel of a tired Ford pick-up.
 A year later during my first trip to London, I locked onto him like a missile, three tables over at a champagne brunch in the hotel restaurant.
-And two summers ago, I could hardly believe it when he walked right by me, beer in hand while weaving through a raucous crowd at an outdoor festival.
-I desperately trailed him until I got too close and he morphed into a stranger before my eyes.
+And two summers ago, I could hardly believe it when he walked right by me, beer in hand and weaving through a raucous crowd at an outdoor festival.
+That time, I desperately trailed him until I got too close and he morphed into a stranger before my eyes.

-In his junior year of high school, Dean moved upstairs to the storage room across from the apartment on the third floor of our house and high above the trunks of the massive elms, whose branches filled the only window in this peculiar space.
-It was in this room that my brother cooked the lead he needed to make the weights for his scuba diving hobby.
+In his junior year of high school, Dean moved upstairs to the storage room across from the apartment on the third floor of our three family house.
+The boxy room was high above the trunks of the massive elms, whose branches filled the only window in this peculiar space.
+It was here that my brother cooked the lead he needed to make the weights for his scuba diving hobby.
 Though hobby seems too wholesome of a term since my brother’s attention to the sport was a lonely and risky endeavor.

-I’d climb the three flights of stairs, quickly at first and then more cautiously once I began to breathe the noxious cloud creeping down from his room.
-My brother would be hovering over the single electric burner, stretching the frayed hem of his shirt to cover his knuckles before pouring the molten lead into a row of neat metal molds.
+I’d climb the three flights of stairs, quickly at first and then more cautiously once I began to breathe in the noxious cloud creeping down from his room.
+My brother would be hovering over a single electric burner, stretching the frayed hem of his shirt to cover his knuckles before pouring the molten lead into a row of neat metal molds.
 It was the chemistry that fueled his method, the certainty of the melting element that drew him to the task.
-A few years later, Dean discovered ice climbing, rising from the depths of the black sea like Zeus draped in neon rope and spikes to scale impossible rock.
+Years later, Dean discovered ice climbing, like Zeus rising from the depths of the black sea draped in neon rope and spikes to scale impossible rock.
 By nightfall, he’d lay down his axe and secure a tiny hammock along the face of a glistening drop.

 I sometimes wonder if these memories, powerfully drawn from recent sightings of Dean, are meant to remind me of what still binds us.
 Because I see him now as I saw him then, like an unexpected bloom of stars on a moonless night.
 And during every one of these breath-holding, beamed-in phenomenons I rejoice at the chance to finally offer him my warmest smile and my deepest embrace.
-I’d cook his favorite dinner of steamed clams, buttered ears of corn and heaps of pistachios he liked shelling with his teeth.
-I’d pull out my best chair and hand him the icy ale I’d have waiting in the fridge.
-I’d welcome him like the prince he could never believe he was.
-Because in the moment when I lost Dean, love, rooted deep in childhood, crawled out of hiding.
+I'll cook his favorite dinner of steamed clams and heaps of pistachios he loves shelling with his teeth.
+I'll pull out my best chair and hand him the icy ale I have waiting in the fridge.
+And I will welcome him like the prince he could never believe he was.
+Because in the moment when I lost Dean, love, rooted deep in childhood, peeked out like a seedling.
 After Dean died, a therapist introduced me to the concept of complicated grief.
 It wasn’t that complicated, though.
-I’d squandered the opportunity to hold my brother, and to show him the unconditional love he deserved to feel.
+I’d squandered the opportunity to really hold my brother, to show him the unconditional love he deserved to feel.
 Instead, I kept my distance because I feared what lurked and rose to the surface whenever we were together.
 I made him question and doubt and hopelessly yearn for connection.
 I forced him to swim at the foot of barriers I sank to avoid us revisiting childhood trauma.

 But regret, I’ve come to realize, is a passive, worthless, selfish emotion.
 And by clutching it so tightly in its original form, I continue to focus on something I cannot change and yet still has the power to crush me.
 So I have to assemble something else, a way to attach sorrow to an action I can live with.
 There are others in my life that I still choose or have chosen to wall off.